Avery County local weekly golf report

 Linville Land Harbor 18-hole Ladies Golf Association

-The LLH 18-Hole Ladies Golf Association hosted an Team 123 (1 Low Net, 2 Low Net, 3 Low Net, Repeat) event on Tuesday, July 21.
+The LLH 18-Hole Ladies Golf Association hosted a Low Gross/Low Net event on Tuesday, July 28.

-Top honors went to the threesome of Sharon Holloway, Candace Hook and Debbie Carlile with a score of 121.
-Runners-up was the tandem of Kay Brooks, Sandi Hurd, Sondra Schimmoller and Linda Owens with a score of 124, with third place earned by the team of
+In the Red Flight, first place Low Gross went to Andrea Thurn with a score of 79.
+Top low-net honors went to Sheila Divvens (74), with second place going to Pamela Patrick and Carol Cooley (75), and fourth place finishing in a three-way tie with a score of 76 between golfers Elaine Johnson, Peggy Wehunt and Anne Lynch.

-Andrea Thurn, Pamela Patrick, Ro Nocera and Pam Sabella with a score of 125 and fourth place was the team of Elaine Johnson, Sara DeCarlo and Jill McCarty with a score of 127.
+In the Gold A Flight, top low-gross scorer with a 94 was Greta Bremser.
+Top low-net player was Jill McCarty (71), while Linda Sandweg placed second by firing a 74 and Lessie Smith placed third with a score of 77.

 (0) comments